ubc-vision/LSENeRF-data-formatter/docs/scene-details.md

 - st_triggers.txt       # triggers for when camera shutter opens (micro sec)
 ```
 Special note:
-- Only len(cam_ts) number of RGB and Event cameras starting from the beginning are inside the event camera filming time.
-The extra cameras are cameras after the event camera finished filming
+- For event camera poses, only cameras where cam_ts < 20sec are valid.
 - raw can be converted with utils.raw_to_rgb; see supplemental for the k,b values of each scene

 # Extra json files